For the Adherent of Pop Culture

 Actress and model Rebecca Romijn-Stamos voices the character of Mercury.

-Music was composed by Wendy Carlos, who also scored the original movie.
+Music was composed by Wendy Carlos, who also scored Tron.

 Syd Mead, the conceptual artist of Tron, contributes a new version of the Light Cycle.

 Also in 2003, comic book publisher 88 MPH solicited a comic book called Tron 2.0: Derezzed which was to chronicle the story told in the video game.
 However no issues were ever published and I believe the publisher has since folded.
-In 2006, publisher Slave Labor Graphics began publishing Tron: Ghost in the Machine, a 6-issue mini-series sequel to the story of the Tron 2.0 game.
-My study of this 6-issue series is also available here on PopApostle.
+In 2006, publisher Slave Labor Graphics began publishing Tron: Ghost in the Machine, a 6-issue mini-series sequel to the story of the Tron 2.0 game, a study of which is also available here on PopApostle.

 Story Summary